Chapter 7 Design for Reliability of the book Practical Reliability Engineering starts with:

 The work in this step begins as the team establishes the supply and production processes.
 It takes shape beginning during the design step and becomes refined as data and information become available.

 Tools such as SPC, control charts, and process capability studies focus on monitoring variation and adjusting or improving to reduce or maintain an acceptable amount of variation.

 - Failure analysis of field returns or production failures

 The basic process is to focus on understanding the customer reliability expectations well enough to enable the creation and production of products that meet or exceed those expectations.

-Identifying the right set of specifications enables the team to design, analyze and verify while making decisions that shape the reliability performance.
+Identifying the right specifications enables the team to design, analyze and verify while making decisions that shape the reliability performance.

-The steps of design, analyze, and verify may occur sequentially or simultaneously (or nearly so).
+The steps of design, analysis and verification may occur sequentially or simultaneously (or nearly so).

 More importantly, DfR is focused on enabling everyone in the organization to make decisions that support the goal of meeting customer reliability expectations.